Hulme: Industrial Revolution

 In the early 20th century transport in Hulme was improved when the existing horse bus services were replaced by electric trams.
 These services connected Hulme with the suburbs further south, Moss Side, Whalley Range and Chorlton-cum-Hardy.
 Boston Street and Preston Street carried complementary single lines of track southwards from Jackson Street.
 From 1949 the tram services were withdrawn and replaced by the motorbuses of Manchester Corporation Transport.

+Hulme Hippodrome (1901), The Playhouse (1902)

-Two conjoined theatres were built in Hulme, the Hulme Hippodrome and The Playhouse, opening in 1901 and 1902 respectively.
+Two existing conjoined theatres were built in Hulme, the Hulme Hippodrome and The Playhouse, opening in 1901 and 1902 respectively.
 The Playhouse was later used as a BBC studio for 30 years (1955-1986) and for a short time opened as the Nia Centre (1991-1997) but closed due to financial problems.
 It currently is run by Niamos CIC.
-Hulme Hippodrome was a variety theatre until 1960, then a bingo hall and social club, then purchased by the controversial religious charity, Gilbert Deya Ministries in 2003 and it is currently shuttered.
+Hulme Hippodrome was a variety theatre until 1960, then as a bingo hall followed by being a social club and snooker hall until 1988.
+After being dark for 15 years it was purchased by the controversial religious charity, Gilbert Deya Ministries in 2003.
+It was sold to a property developer in November 2020 and is currently shuttered and in poor repair.
 A campaign group exists, Save Hulme Hippodrome.
 Both theatres are Grade 2 listed buildings.
+Recent research in the BBC written files archives has shown Hulme Hippodrome was hired as a venue in 1950-1955 on Sunday afternoons to record around 20 radio show titles, including Morecambe & Wise's first series, You're Only Young Once.